MrWhiteC/NLU_Project2025/README.md

 - This repository consist of model training, evaluation ,and website deployment.
 Here are some explanation about each component:

 **1. Model Training**
+Model training could access through .ipynb which are:
+- NLP_project_BERT.ipynb
+- NLP_project_CTI-BERT.ipynb
+- NLP_Project_QACG_bert_cti_model.ipynb
+- NLP_project_SecureBERT.ipynb

 **2. Evaluation**
+For evluation, the comparion between 2 ipynb file are NLP_project_CTI-BERT.ipynb and evaluation_bert.ipynb.
+Both files will use the real_news_maps.csv as the groud truth for evluating the model.

 **3. Website Deployment**
 The web-based interface allows users to interact with the trained model.
 Security analysts can input unstructured cybersecurity news articles and receive classified MITRE ATT&CK techniques, demonstrating the system’s practical application.